Jezidmar/HumanActionRecognition/README.md

 * **Multithreading Potential:** The code likely benefits from multithreading to enhance computational efficiency.
 * **Preprocessing:** Refer to the `parametrization.m` file within the `Preprocessing` folder for details on parameterization during the preprocessing stage.

-**Availability:**

-The implementation and associated files are currently not publicly available.
-If you'd like to collaborate or explore reproduction of results, feel free to contact the repository owner.

-**Additional Considerations:**

-* Consider adding a license file to clarify the terms of use for your code.
-* If possible, explore providing a minimal reproducible example for users to test the functionality.
-* If you plan to make the code publicly available in the future, provide clear installation and usage instructions.